langchain-ai/open-canvas/README.md

   >
   > - 4e.
 Repeat for text/code (ensure both work)

+### Local Ollama models

+Open Canvas supports calling local LLMs running on Ollama.
+This is not enabled in the hosted version of Open Canvas, but you can use this in your own local/deployed Open Canvas instance.

+To use a local Ollama model, first ensure you have [Ollama](https://ollama.com) installed, and a model that supports tool calling pulled (the default model is `llama3.3`).

+Next, start the Ollama server by running `ollama run llama3.3`.

+Then, set the `NEXT_PUBLIC_OLLAMA_ENABLED` environment variable to `true`, and the `OLLAMA_API_URL` environment variable to the URL of your Ollama server (defaults to `http://host.docker.internal:11434`.
+If you do not set a custom port when starting your Ollama server, you should not need to set this environment variable).

+> [!NOTE]
+> Open source LLMs are not as good at instruction following as proprietary models like GPT-4o or Claude Sonnet.
+Because of this, you may experience errors or unexpected behavior when using local LLMs.

 ## Troubleshooting

 Below are some common issues you may run into if running Open Canvas yourself: